Snupai/my-repo/README.md

 ### First Run

 The first time you run any CNGT command, the tool will automatically:
 1. Download the CNGT repository
 2. Check for Python installation
 3. Install required Python dependencies

+Additionally, the tool will check for updates weekly and notify you when new versions are available.

 ```bash
 cngt-cli migrate --help